ereyomi/ereyomi/README.md

 ### Hi there 👋
 I'm Ereyomi Oluwaseyi Samuel.
 I am a Full Stack Web developer who speaks JavaScript, TypeScript and PHP as Language.

-I help to bring web and app related dream to live with tools like Bootstrap, React, vue, Angular, Ionic, YII and LARAVEL.
+I help to bring web and app related dream to live.

 I currently work at [Bincom ICT Solutions](https://bincom.net/) a fast growing ICT Solutions firm in Nigeria.